RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/4-Contacts/Creating, Editing, and Deleting a Contact.md

 ### How to create a new Contact

-1. Navigate to the Contacts table via CRM &gt; Contacts.
+1. Navigate to the Contacts table via CRM > Contacts.

     ![Navigate to Contacts](<Side bar navigate to Contacts.png>)